 - If you have questions about the SIM lab, please contact: Dr. Debbie Rickeard: firstname.lastname@example.org

-- Struggling with a course
+- Struggling with school in general or a particular course

 - Tutor Match Program

 - Discuss support services and get connected (within department or on campus)

 - Discuss career pathways of a Registered Nurse

 - Explore opportunities for employment that match your strengths and discuss your resume

 - Learn how to be involved as a volunteer on campus or in our community

 - Learn about graduate programs within the Fauclty of Nursing at the University of Windsor